kuangliu/mocha/README.md

-## Mocha: convert torch model to/from caffe model smoothly.
+## Mocha: convert torch model to/from caffe model easily.
 Caffe: load with Python.
 Torch: load with Lua.

 Q. How to connect Python & Lua code?
-A. We don't need directly call Python from Lua or the other wise, which is complex.
-We can save the weights as `.npy` file to disk.
-And load the weights using `npy4th`.
+A. We don't need directly interact Python code with Lua code, which is complex.
+We can save the weights as `.npy` file to disk, and load it with `npy4th` package.